bruniss/khartes-exp-2024-10-05/README.md

 # khartes-exp-2024-10-05
  added autoseg on overlays

+this repository extends khartes by adding auto extension/autoseg to existing segments by following a provided set of binary overlays. it computes a local region of connected components, gets all the pixels, and drives a line through them using interpolation. some bugs , not fully fleshed out. one major bug is tracking cursors cause crashes i have yet to track down.

 to use it , set the overlay as the base volume and the raw data as the overlay, as in this screenshot.